-Over the past few years, the number of licensee event reports (category 2 LERs) has been in the range of 20 to 30 per year and operating reactor.
-During the past three years, the total number has been approximately 175 to 210 LERs each year.
-Licensee reporting has improved over the past few years, and in most cases provides the necessary information, together with SSM verifications on-site, for making needed regulatory decisions.
+Over the past three years, the number of licensee event reports (category 2 LERs) has been approximately 20 per year and operating reactor and the total number has been between 120 and 140 LERs each year.
+Licensee reporting provides in most cases the necessary information, together with SSM verifications on-site, for making needed regulatory decisions.

-For more serious incidents, SSM has a procedure in place for conducting on-site rapid investigations in the form of surveillance inspection (see section 8.8).
+For more serious incidents, SSM has a procedure in place for conducting on-site rapid investigations in the form of surveilance inspection (see 8.8).
 This procedure has been used in a few cases over the past few years.

-19.6.
+19.7.
 Operating experience

-The licensee shall ensure that experience of importance for safety from own activities, and from similar activities at other relevant facilities, is continuously analysed, acted upon and communicated to the personnel concerned.
-The requirements are stated in Chapter 3, Sections 16, 17 and 18 of SSMFS 2008:1.
-Furthermore, all events and detected conditions that affect safety must be investigated systematically in order to determine sequences and causes, as well as to establish the measures needed in order to restore safety margins and prevent recurrence.
-The results of the investigations shall, under Chapter 5, Section 4 of SSMFS 2008:1, be disseminated within the organisation and have the purpose of contributing to the development of safety work at the facility.
+While Chapter 3, Section 16 of SSMFS 2018:1, requires that experiences from own activities or from similar activities shall be collected and assessed to improve safety (and security), Chapter 3, Sections 18 and 19 of SSMFS 2018:1 also require that events of importance to safety (or security) shall be evaluated in a systematic manner, resulting in a plan for actions needed to prevent reoccurrence of events with a negative impact on safety (or security).
+Chapter 3, Section 18 of SSMFS 2018:1 requires the fostering of a reporting culture, so that errors and abnormal conditions are identified and recorded.
+The results of the investigations related to incidents shall, under Chapter 5, Section 4 of SSMFS 2008:1, be disseminated within the organisation and have the purpose of contributing to the development of safety work at the facility.
 Moreover, the results of investigations must also be reported to SSM (see above).
 SSM ensures that significant events are reported to international organisations as appropriate (IAEA IRS) and other regulatory bodies, as well as to other suitable organisations.